fbpx

 Recover an Instance in the Second Account

 Once you’ve set up all the above items, you should be ready to perform a test.
-Here you will use CPM CLI utility
+Here you will use N2WS CLI utility

 recover-instance